PySPH: a Python-based framework for smoothed particle hydrodynamics: Implementation, usage, and design

+No change to the code is needed.
+Although with the very few particles in this problem, it would be much slower to execute this on a GPU or on multiple CPUs with MPI.
+The ability for PySPH to execute the same unmodified Python code on different platforms efficiently is an important and powerful feature.

+Thus, the Python file is really a specification for the SPH simulation and the framework takes care of generating the appropriate code.
+Since the code is Python, it promotes reuse and one may use the standard Python mechanisms for this.

+The default application also supports many command line options, these may be seen by passing the \code{--help} option to the program which will print a help message with all command line options.

-PySPH uses an object-oriented design to minimize repeated code and facilitate reuse.
+We now look at the details of how we implement this.
+The high-level PySPH framework employs an object-oriented design to minimize repetition and facilitate reuse.
 The first step in solving the dam-break problem is to create a new \code{Application} subclass that implements the necessary methods.
 We show an outline of such an example in the following listing~\ref{lst:example1}.

 The code in Listing~\ref{lst:example1} outlines the basic methods that one may overload to create an application.
-The important methods shown are the following: \begin{itemize} \item \code{create_particles}: where the user creates \code{ParticleArray} instances to represent the different physical entities as particles that participate in the problem.
+The important methods shown are the following: \begin{itemize} \item \code{create_particles}: where the user creates \code{ParticleArray} instances to represent the different physical entities as particles.